meilisearch/documentation/guides/advanced_guides/field_properties.md

 ## Searchable fields

-Searchable fields are fields whose attribute is stored in the [searchable-attributes](/references/searchable_attributes.md) list.
+Searchable fields are fields whose attribute is present in the [searchable-attributes](/references/searchable_attributes.md) list.

 The content of a searchable field is used by MeiliSearch to **assess the relevancy of a document**.